awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-volume.md

 `Name`  <a name="cfn-ecs-taskdefinition-volume-name"></a>
 The name of the volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, underscores, and hyphens are allowed\.
 This name is referenced in the `sourceVolume` parameter of container definition `mountPoints`\.
+This is required wwhen you use an Amazon EFS volume\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)